kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

 eager system, like Ruby.

-We've seen how Enumerator::Lazy can help us avoid certain inefficiencies that, until now, has become common place (dare I say, idiomatic) when dealing with Enumerable methods in Ruby.
+We've seen how Enumerator::Lazy can help us avoid certain inefficiencies that, until now, were common place (dare I say, idiomatic) when dealing with Enumerable methods in Ruby.

-And we've also seen how, even when using Enumerator::Lazy, we must be vigilant about Ruby's eagerness.
+We've also seen how, even when using Enumerator::Lazy, we must be vigilant about Ruby's eagerness.
 There are times when we must explicitly defer computations, particularly expensive computations, if we are to enjoy the full benefits of lazy evaluation.